monofe/nesemu/README.md

 # About

 This is a basic (unfinished) emulator for the Nintendo Entertainment System.

+I initially worked on this project back in 2024 though didn't publish it online for lack of polish.

 Currently there is no support for audio and only support for Mapper 0 games.